-The best way to walk is as part of daily routine.
+The best way to walk is as part of routine.
 Walk, wherever you are.
-It is healthy, fun and reduces stress.
+It is healthy, fun and reduces daily stress.

 What should be done to make sure that everebody can walk nicely everywhere?
 Five receipes from my book.
-At least one of them fits for you.

 * Building Community